 As a concrete medium in which to express conceptual state specifications, we define, for each set of variables V, a corresponding first-order temporal logic $\mathcal{T}(V)$, whose sentences are interpreted as properties of V-histories.
-The language $\mathcal{T}(V)$ is syntactically similar to other linear-time temporal logics ([Lam80], [MP83], [Pnu77]), containing the temporal operators \Box (henceforth) and \diamondsuit (eventually).
-However, we do not permit the use of the next state operator \bigcirc , since the notion of the "next" state is (by design) meaningless for histories.
+The language $\mathcal{T}(V)$ is syntactically similar to other linear-time temporal logics [9, 12, 14], containing the temporal operators \Box (henceforth) and \diamond (eventually).
+However, we do not permit the use of the next-state operator \bigcirc , since the notion of the "next" state is (by design) meaningless for histories.
 We draw a distinction between program variables, which are those in V and which cannot be bound by quantifiers, and logical variables, which are drawn from a set X, disjoint from V, and which are permitted to be bound by quantifiers.

 In a temporal formula, we refer to the state portion of a history through the use of program variables in terms.
-A program variable $v \in V$ can appear in a term only in the form \underline{v} , which denotes the value of a program variable just before the current instant, or in the form \overline{v} , which denotes the value of v just after the current instant.
-Through the use of the \underline{v} and \overline{v} constructs, we obtain some, but not all, of the expressive power normally provided by the \bigcirc operator.
-We refer to the access set portion of a history through the use of special predicates \mathbf{acc}v , of which there is one for each program variable $v \in V$.
-The predicate \mathbf{acc}v is true iff the variable v is accessed by the process under consideration at the current instant.

-To avoid issues concerning the possibility of expressing various functions and relations on the underlying universe \mathcal{U} , we assume that for each such function or relation there is a corresponding function or relation symbol in the language $\mathcal{T}(V)$.
+A program variable $v \in V$ can appear in a term only in the form v, which denotes the value of a program variable just before the current instant, or in the form \bar{v} , which denotes the value of v just after the current instant.
+Through the use of the v and \bar{v} constructs, we obtain some, but not all, of the expressive power normally provided by the \bigcirc operator.
+We refer to the access set portion of a history through the use of special predicates \hat{v} , of which there is one for each program variable $v \in V$.
+The predicate \hat{v} is true iff the variable v is accessed by the process under consideration at the current instant.
+To avoid issues concerning the possibility of expressing various functions and relations on the underlying universe \mathscr{U} , we assume that for each function or relation there is a corresponding function or relation symbol in the language $\mathscr{T}(V)$.

-The formal definition of the syntax of $\mathcal{T}(V)$ is straightforward, and is omitted from this abstract.
-The complete definitions appear in [Sta85].
+The precise syntax of $\mathcal{T}(V)$ is as follows.